JARV-dev/PyPwGen/README.md

   ## TROUBLESHOOTING:

     Microsoft Windows Defender flagged it as Malware:
-      - Most python codes are falsely detected by anti-virus softwares (including Microsoft Windows Defender) as malware due to most virus/malware creators using the same libraries to turn the .py into a .exe
+      - Most python codes are falsely detected by anti-virus softwares (including Microsoft Windows Defender) as malware due to most virus/malware creators using the same libraries to turn the .py into a .exe <br> <br> <br>
-      - I have submitted my files to Microsoft and they verified it as being safe.
+      - I have submitted my files to Microsoft and they verified it as being safe. <br>

             - If Microsoft Windows Defender removes the .exe from your computer you can either add it to the whitelist or update your computer's Windows Defender definitions by following these steps: